MGTheTrain/go-grpc-poc/README.md

 **3. Compile and run code**

-Following steps can be executed *repeatedly*:
+Following steps can be executed *repeatedly*.

 Ramp up the gRPC server in 1 terminal process: